-Second Lean
+Second Year Secona rear

-TERM 1 (SUMM (ER)
+TERM 1 (SUMMER)

 Course No Course Title Credits

-BIOM 690G Research Methods Practicum in Biomedical Sciences
+BIOM 690G .
+Research Methods Practicum in Biomedical Sciences

-BIOM 691G Biomedical Research
+BIOM 691G .
+Biomedical Research/Elective Courses

 Total Credits

 TERM 2 (FALL)

 Course No Course Title Credits

-BIOM 600G Journal Club
+BIOM 600G .
+Journal Club 0

-BIOM 618G Epidemiology 1

-DIOL COLO

-Total Credits6
+.
+Research Proposal.

-F 3IOM 691G-693G Biomedical Research/Elective
+BIOM 691G-693G .
+Biomedical Research/Elective Courses.

-F BIOM 682G Research Proposal
+Total Credits 6

 TERM 3 (WINTER)

 Course No Course Title Credits

-BIOM 600G Journal Club 0
+BIOM 600G .
+Journal Club 0

-BIOM 683G Manuscript Development 1
+BIOM 618G .
+Epidemiology

+BIOM 691G-693G .
 Biomedical Research/Elective

-Total Credits First Year 6
+Total Credits First Year

 TERM 4 (SPRING)

 Course No Course Title Credits

-BIOM 600G Journal Club 1
+BIOM 600G .
+Journal Club

+BIOM 683G .
+Manuscript Development

-BIOM 691G-693G. .
+BIOM 691G-693G .
 Biomedical Research/Elective Courses 5

 Total Credits First Year

-Total credits required for completion of Year 2
+Total credits required for completion of Year 2 24

 Total credits for MS degree completion

 All students enrolled in the Research Thesis Concentration work under the supervision of a mentor who, in collaboration with the Program Director and thesis committee, ensure and validate completion of all concentration and degree requirements.
-Prior to their start in the concentration, all students are required to select a programapproved mentor and develop with their approved mentor a schedule for completion of the concentration that includes the following components: selection of appropriate thesis topic, thesis committee selection, development and defense (to the thesis committee) of a thesis research proposal with any necessary institutional and program approvals, participation in a journal club or a regularly attended laboratory meeting experience, creation of a schedule for the thesis manuscript development and completion.
+Prior to their start in the concentration, all students are required to select a program approved mentor and develop with their approved mentor a schedule for completion of the concentration that includes the following components: selection of appropriate thesis topic, thesis committee selection, development and defense (to the thesis committee) of a thesis research proposal with any necessary institutional and program approvals, participation in a journal club or a regularly attended laboratory meeting experience, creation of a schedule for the thesis manuscript development and completion.
 Students will be required to start in Summer following their foundation year with BIOM 690G and BIOM 691G.